KoljaB/RealtimeSTT/docs/realtime-punctuation-splitting.md

 )
 ```

-For the 1.0.3 release, the production-supported mode is sentence punctuation:
+For the 1.1.0rc1 release candidate, the production-supported mode is sentence
+punctuation:

 ```python
 AudioToTextRecorder(